ComposableAnalytics/Docs/docs/References/Glossary.md

 * `Transfer learning`: The process of adapting a pre-trained machine learning model for a new task, by fine-tuning the model using additional data and task-specific layers.
 * `Underfitting`: The phenomenon where a machine learning model performs poorly on the training data and on new data, due to being too simplistic or not being able to capture the underlying patterns in the data.
 * `Unsupervised learning`: A type of machine learning where the training data is not labeled and the goal is to discover patterns or relationships in the data.
+* `Self-supervised learning`: A type of machine learning where the training data is not labeled, instead the data itself is used to create pseudo-labels that the model is trained on.

 ## Data Storage